tarcisiozf/ipc-queue/README.md

 ---

-Shout-out to @apuxbt for sharing some snippets that inspired me
+Shout-out to @apuxbt for sharing some snippets that inspired me to move to mmap